ansys/pyprimemesh/doc/source/user_guide/fileio.rst

    splines using the :class:`ExportBoundaryFittedSplineParams <ansys.meshing.prime.ExportBoundaryFittedSplineParams>` class.

  - The :func:`FileIO.export_lsdyna_keyword_file() <ansys.meshing.prime.FileIO.export_lsdyna_keyword_file>`
-   method allows you to write out LS-DYNA Keyword ``(*.k)`` file that contains mesh definition and other necessary information to carry out the analysis run by LS-DYNA solver.
+   function allows you to write out an LS-DYNA Keyword ``(*.k)`` file that contains the mesh definition and other necessary information to carry out the analysis run by the LS-DYNA solver.
-   :class:`ExportLSDynaKeywordFileParams <ansys.meshing.prime.ExportLSDynaKeywordFileParams>` class allows
+   The :class:`ExportLSDynaKeywordFileParams <ansys.meshing.prime.ExportLSDynaKeywordFileParams>` class allows
-   you to specify the application type (SEATBELT, DOORSLAM), compute the spot weld thickness or not, append the material cards in the k file, provide the database cards to append in the k file, and allows you to specify the LS-DYNA data field format.
+   you to specify the application type (``SEATBELT, DOORSLAM``), indicate whether to compute the spot weld thickness, append the material cards in the K file, provide the database cards to append in the K file, and specify the LS-DYNA data field format.
 You should specify the material properties card and the database keywords card in LS-DYNA format.

  .. note::
+    The :func:`FileIO.export_lsdyna_keyword_file() <ansys.meshing.prime.FileIO.export_lsdyna_keyword_file>` function
-    :func:`FileIO.export_lsdyna_keyword_file() <ansys.meshing.prime.FileIO.export_lsdyna_keyword_file>` is a beta API.
+    is a beta API.
 The behavior and implementation might change in the future.

 ===============================